hunhoffe/seed-pods/docs/guide/01-creating-a-new-service.md

 ### `Server:install`

 All server must implement this method.
 This call installs a service onto a physical node.
 One parameter, the reference to the physical node, will be passed in, and the method does not need to return anything.
-Generally, one will make changes to the physical node here. (e.g., call `node.addSoftware('some_software')`).
+Generally, one will make changes to the physical node here. (e.g., call `node.addSoftware(NodeSoftware('some_software'))`).
 For details on API on the `Node` class, refer to the API documentation.

 Other methods to configure the service should also be implemented in this class.
 For example, the `WebServer` class implements `WebServer::setPort` to allow changing the listening port number of the nginx web server.
 However, if a setting will be affecting all instances of servers, the method to change such a setting should be implemented directly in the `Service` class instead.